Large Gravitational Wave Phase Shifts from Strong 3-body Interactions in Dense Stellar Clusters: Results Discussion

+As follows from Eq. \ref{eq:AP_Dphi_e}, the only important parameter that can freely vary during interactions, and also lead to a large GW phase shift at a given $f$, is the distance $R$.
+In general, the GW sources we see forming with the largest GW phase shift are therefore all characterized by having the remaining single BH much closer at merger than expected from the initial binary separation.
+As illustrated, this all follows naturally from the chaotic nature of the 3-body problem, which further opens up for new directions in performing, classifying and identifying GW phase-shifted sources in $\PN$ few-body scatterings.

-As an example, Fig. \ref{fig:orbit_ex} shows numerially derived quantities for example ${\bf (A)}$ and ${\bf (B)}$ presented in Fig. \ref{fig:orbit_ex}.
+While our analytical descriptions in Sec. \ref{AP_Analytical Framework} accurately describe the amplitude and overall morphology of the phase shift, more insight could be gained into the rich information encoded these phase-shifted sources by computing the dynamics of these systems numerically.
+Numerical methods can be used to resolve the fine and often non-linear differences between the true observed BBH and its corresponding reference GW signal.
+As an example, Fig. \ref{fig:AP_acc_gen_fig} shows numerically derived quantities for example ${\bf (A)}$ and ${\bf (B)}$ presented in Fig. \ref{fig:orbit_ex}.
 The quantities are derived by comparing the GW signal a distant non-cosmological observer would see from the true BBH evolving near the third object with a reference BBH created by backwards simulating the $\PN$ equations without the third object (Sec. \ref{sec:Numerical Methods} and \cite{2024arXiv240305625S}).
 In case of example ${\bf (A)}$, one clearly sees periodic modulations in both the GW peak frequency ({\it top}), time delay ({\it middle}), and GW phase shift ({\it bottom}) below $\sim 5000$ seconds prior to merger.
 These originate from the time-dependent tidal coupling between the single BH and the precessing BBH as its inspirals.
 When the BBH becomes compact enough the tidal coupling fades away, after which the GW phase shift becomes dominated by the BBH COM acceleration.
-As seen, this part in the GW phase shift until merger, is very smooth and follows accurately our formalism presented in Sec. \ref{sec:The Origin of GW Phase shifts}.
+As seen, this part in the GW phase shift until merger, is very smooth and follows accurately our formalism presented in Sec. \ref{AP_Analytical Framework}.
 In example ${\bf (B)}$ is seen a clear strong perturbation of the GW signal $\sim 5000$ seconds prior to merger.
-This is due to the single BH scatters off the BBH close to merger (see Fig, \ref{fig:orbit_ex}), which leads to an almost impulsive change in the BBH orbital parameters.
+This is due to the fact that the single BH scatters off the BBH close to merger (see Fig. \ref{fig:orbit_ex}), which leads to an almost impulsive change in the BBH orbital parameters.
 For 3G detectors operating near $5$ Hz, such highly non-linear outcomes should be present, and would provide an enormous amount of unique information about the BBH formation beyond the corresponding GW phase shift and linear predictions.